 Consider Layout & Design

 Too much furniture in one room not only looks crowded, but it can make moving around difficult.
-Consider other items you plan to include in your room design before choosing a sofa.
+Consider other items you plan to include in your furniture layout before choosing a sofa.
 For example, if you like end tables, you should factor that into the sofa length you choose.
 Or, if you already have plentiful seating with additional pieces like a chaise lounge, you may want to reconsider that “must-have” sectional sofa.

 How to Choose Sofa Fabric